ivotron/popper2-paper/paper/paper.md

 environment-specific options to allow running the same workflow in different environments.
-It can be seen that with few tweaks like changing the resource manager options in the configuration file, a workflow developed on a local machine can be executed in Kubernetes and Slurm.
+It can be seen that with few tweaks like changing the resource manager options in the configuration file, a workflow developed on a local machine can be executed on Kubernetes and Slurm clusters.
 In this way, Popper allows researchers and developers to build and test workflows in different computing environments with relatively minimal effort.

 [^mlperf]: `https://github.com/mlperf/training`

-It can be seen that with few tweaks like changing the resource manager options in the configuration file, a workflow developed on a local machine can be executed in Kubernetes and Slurm.
-In this way, Popper allows researchers and developers to build and test workflows in different computing environments with relatively minimal effort.

 # Related Work